ThiagoCordeiro23/colorspec/README.md

-# colorspec R package
+# colorspec

-This package process, plot agregate rspecdata reflectances with a pattern code used in the Sensory Ecology Lab UFRN.
-Adicionaly, the vismodel parameters used by Silva et al. (2022) are compilated to three functions that can easily simulate bluetit, fiddler crab and peafowl visions.
-Which returns a table with Qi and JND together.
+It process, plot aggregate rspecdata reflectances with a pattern code used in the Sensory Ecology Lab UFRN.
+Additionally, the vismodel parameters used by Silva et al. (2022) were compiled to three functions.
+These functions can easily simulate bluetit, fiddler crab and peafowl visions, and gives a table with Qi and JND together as results.

+All these functions is based on 'pavo' package.